WiamNaama/Mixins-In-Dart/README.md

 ## What I did in this simple example:

-- Here we have two functions the first one is cry() and the second is walk()
+- Here we have two functions the first one is cry() and the second is walk().
 - In order to use these functions in Boy, Dog, Girl classes I used Person class and mixin Walking.
 - The reason is that I want to share walk functionality in multiple classes without repeating the code.

+## Note:

+- Mixins names should adjectives.

 ## License: